 SPEEDING - A pace that requires both feet of a vehicle to be off the ground at any given instant in order to complete a single stride (also known as running).
 Movement of a vehicle is not considered excessive speed or speeding when one foot remains in contact with the ground at all times.
-Speeding is permitted during approved athletic and recreational events.
+Speeding shall be permitted during approved athletic and recreational events, and for members of the journalism department on their way to potential stories..